 If a resident does not follow the rules of the halfway house, they might be given warnings or be asked to leave the home for repeated violations.

-When to Use a Halfway House
+When to enter a Halfway House

 Studies have shown that those who live in halfway houses after inpatient therapy and rehab are more likely to be successful in the long-term as far as maintaining recovery.
 Additionally, those who live in a halfway house environment are more likely to stay in recovery by participating in groups such as AA and NA.

-The structure found in a halfway house — curfew, employment or job searches, continued drug and alcohol screening — is very beneficial to someone who has just left the highly structured inpatient environment.
+The structure found in a halfway house — curfew, employment or job searches, continued drug, and alcohol screening — is very beneficial to someone who has just left the highly structured inpatient environment.
 This support will make it much more likely that the addict will continue their recovery than if they were simply trying to do it on their own after release from rehab.
 The structure of the halfway house is also perfect for those who are leaving rehab and are afraid of being released from rehab for fear they will fall back into their old addictive patterns.

 The halfway house is a perfect place that can be a step back into the real world without all the additional responsibilities of paying bills and being financially solvent right away.
 You can devote more focus on maintaining your recovery while not having to worry about the financial stressors that might send you back into your old addictive behaviors.